 Woollykins believes that giving back to our community and beyond is an essential part of doing business sustainably.
 Through our circular clothing initiative and other mutual aid creative fundraisers, we actively support causes that reflect our core values.

-These include environmental protection, respect for craftspeople, indigenous rights, animal welfare and the advancement of regenerative farming and soil health.
-As a for-profit business we see it as our responsibility to pay it forward and contribute to initiatives that help build a more resilient and ethical future.
+These include environmental protection, indigenous rights, animal welfare, respect for craftspeople, and the advancement of regenerative farming and soil health.
+As a for-profit micro business we see it as our responsibility to pay it forward and contribute to initiatives that help build a more resilient and ethical future.

 We believe in creating and selling timeless clothing, made with care from natural fibres, that can be cherished for years, repaired, passed on, and ultimately returned to the earth.
 Transparency is central to how we source, make, and sell our clothing, and that extends to how we give.
 Below is a list of the charities, organisations, and causes we proudly support.